-Common stockholders of record at the close of business on March 21, 2023 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+Common stockholders of record at the close of business on March 26, 2024 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
 We have one class of common shares issued and outstanding, designated as common stock, \$0.001 par value per share (the "Common Stock").
-As of the Record Date, 163,000,000 shares of Common Stock were authorized and 95,588,756 shares were outstanding, and 10,000,000 shares of Preferred Stock were authorized and none were outstanding.
+As of the Record Date, 104,576,087 shares of Common Stock were outstanding.